 Step 3: Heat 3 liters (3.2 quarts) salted water in a large pot to a low simmer.

-Step 4: Sprinkle plenty of flour on a counter or pastry board, cut the dough in half, and roll one half with a rolling pin into a 1 cm (½-inch) thick dough.
+Step 4: Sprinkle plenty of flour on a counter or pastry board, cut the dough in half, and roll one half with a rolling pin into a 1 cm (½-inch) thick rectangular dough.
 With a knife, slice it into 1 ½ cm (⅔-inch) wide long strips.
 Then cut each strip into small pieces diagonally, around 2 ½ cm (1 inch) each.
-Take one piece of dough between your palms, roll it into a log (rub your palms against each other once), and place it into the simmering water.
+Take one piece of dough between your palms, roll it into a log (rub your palms against each other once), and toss it into the simmering water.
 Repeat for the remaining dough pieces, and then for the other dough half.
-The whole thing takes about 15 minutes.
+The whole thing takes about 15 minutes if you're efficient.

 Step 6: Mix together poppy seeds and powdered sugar in a small bowl and then pour the mixture over the dumplings.
 Combine so that each dumpling is coated in poppy seeds.
 Serve the mákos nudli on plates or in bowls while hot.